 - What problems are they trying to solve/what pain points do they have?

 - How do they prefer to communicate?
 (Email?
 Live chat/messaging?
 Phone?
 Social media—which social network?
 Another method?)

 - How and where are they seeking information?
 (Internet searches?
 Online reviews?
 Conversations with peers?)

 - Based on your answers to the above questions, what makes your product/service stand out from the competition in their eyes?

-Set goals, and make plans to track the success of your B2B strategies
+Track the success of your B2B marketing strategies

 You’ll need to set two types of interconnected goals—strategic goals and measurable goals— for the greatest success.